DakshG9/Fibonacci-Calculator/README.md

 You can run this program two ways:
   1) You can run the .py file with a python compiler, or
   2) Look inside the dist directory, and you will see an executable file(.exe).
-Run that(HIGHLY SUGGESTED)
+Run that(HIGHLY SUGGESTED)(for Windows OS only)

 I suggest the second way, but if you want you can use the first.